chadblack/2022ELA/assignments.md

   assigned.
 How do the readings complement or contradict or expand on topics discussed in class?

-* Finish with a question of your own on the readings, sessions, or themes that you feel has significance.

 The entire report will be no more than about one typed, single-spaced page.

 ## take home exams (35%)